Skip to content

 What Does SRE Mean in a Regulated Enterprise?

 SRE is not DevOps with a different name.
 The distinction is structural.
 In regulated financial services, production reliability carries regulatory weight: OSFI’s B-13 guideline mandates technology risk management with board-level accountability, and the EU’s DORA regulation sets equivalent requirements for operational resilience across European financial services (European Parliament and Council, 2022).
-The compliance surface extends beyond infrastructure to AI-driven supply chain risks that traditional dependency scanning does not catch.

 Error Budgets as Compliance Evidence